lollobrollo/advanced_programming_exercises/hw2/README.md

 Opening the generated report, the results seem to match the expectations for this dataset.
 For example, the three different classes are balanced, and petal length and width are highly correlated.
 Interestingly, petal length is the only variable where median and mean are significantly different (median: 4.35; mean: 3.759) and it's also the variable with the highest standard deviation: this could suggest the presence of several outliers.

-The main program can also be used to perform numerical integration, specifying the function to integrate, the interval, the method to use and the number of intervals.
+The main program can also be used to perform **numerical integration**, specifying the function to integrate, the interval, the method to use and the number of intervals.
 For example, to compute the integral of sin(x) from 0 to pi using Simpson's rule:
 ```bash
 ../build/main/main -m simpson -i "sin(x)" -a 0 -b 3.1416 -n 100
 ```